CodeOOf/mirrorsync/README.md

     └── example_mirror
         └── synced files...
 ```
-The intended file structure, the ```[XXX]``` markings to the right of a file or
-directory indicates the required permissions for the user or service account
-that will run the scripts.
 Based on the above file structure the following terms will be used:
 ```
 config_path=/etc/mirrorsync